irfanhakim-as/orked/README.md

 This guide outlines a possible networking setup in your homelab environment in order to enable public access to hosted services on your Kubernetes cluster using Ingress.

-1. To be able to serve your services publicly, [acquire a domain name](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#acquiring-a-domain) and configure it to use [Cloudflare as the authoritative nameserver](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#cloudflare-as-nameserver).
+1. To be able to serve your services publicly, [set up a domain name](https://github.com/irfanhakim-as/homelab-wiki/blob/master/courses/network.md#setting-up-a-domain) by acquiring one and configuring it to use Cloudflare as the authoritative nameserver.
 This ensures your domain can handle DNS requests reliably and securely while allowing for easy integration with your homelab setup.

 2. Each hosted service you wish to make public needs a DNS record (i.e. `service`) registered to your domain (i.e. `example.com`) pointing to the public IP address of your homelab environment (i.e. `203.0.113.0`).
-You can create these records [manually](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#register-a-subdomain) or [dynamically](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/dns.md#dynamic-dns) using Cloudflare.
+You can [create these records](https://github.com/irfanhakim-as/homelab-wiki/blob/master/courses/network.md#registering-subdomains) manually or dynamically using Cloudflare.

 3. At this point, external traffic should now reach your homelab environment but not to your service.
-To route traffic into your Kubernetes cluster, set up [port forwarding](https://github.com/irfanhakim-as/homelab-wiki/blob/master/topics/router.md#port-forwarding) for the two ports used by the Ingress NGINX controller based on the following configurations:
+To route traffic into your Kubernetes cluster, set up [port forwarding](https://github.com/irfanhakim-as/homelab-wiki/blob/master/courses/network.md#port-forwarding) for the two ports used by the Ingress NGINX controller based on the following configurations:

    - HTTP: